Engineered Hardwood Flooring Pros and Cons

 High Durability

-Durability is a top quality of engineered wood flooring.
+One of the most significant advantages of hardwood flooring under engineered hardwood flooring pros and cons is its high durability.
 Engineered planks are layered to prevent wear and moisture absorption, and to expand and contract to prevent the negative effects of humidity.

 Engineered hardwood consists of a wear layer, a wood veneer, and a plywood layer.
 The wear layer guards against scratching, the wood veneer gives engineered wood its elegant appearance, and the plywood layer serves as the core and support layer for each plank.